Daggron/Url-shortner/README.md

 # Url-shortner
-A custom url shortner made with node and acer predator
+A custom url shortner made with node and acer predator.

 A url-shortner app made to short the long urls so that they can be used easily.